mthiim/dilithium-java/README.md

 I have a dependency on Bouncy castle, which provides the SHAKE128/256 algorithms used internally in Dilithium.

 *IMPORTANT!
 This is a "for fun" implementation written in a couple of days.
 It's not intended to be production-grade code.
 No warranty or support of any kind is provided.
 However, it can be useful for diving into and experimenting with post-quantum algorithms.
 Use it at your own risk.
 If you don't like those terms, you must refrain from using this software.*

+## Version
+Originally I implemented the version that the Dilithium team submitted to the competition.
+The team has since made minor changes to some parameters (reducing the size of some, switching to SHAKE256 for some invocations etc.) which are reflected in the current reference implementation.
+This version is often referred to as 3.1.
+I've updated my implementation to reflect this.

+At the same time, Dilithium is currently in the process of standardization into what will eventually become FIPS 204 or ML-DSA.
+This version is different from both the original submission as well as Dilithium 3.1 implemented here (and so also the Dilithium team reference implementation).
+At the time of writing I don't think it's worth implementing those changes, since many comments have already been submitted so it likely won't be final.
+Also I'm not aware of other implementations following it.
+Once the standard seems more stable and the comment period has ended I will definitely add a mode to support this new version (even if still in draft).

 ## Loading the security provider